manymoments/manymoments.github.io/_posts/2023-07-09-CAP-two-servers-in-psynch.md

 * Always safe.
 * Maintains availability, after [GST](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/), for the majority partition.

-In fact, requiring just the majority part (or super majority part, like $2/3$) to be available during a partition  is the path that many modern blockchains protocols use (Bitcoin, Ethereum 2.0, etc).
+In fact, requiring just the majority part (or super majority part, like $2/3$) to be available during a partition  is the path that many BFT protocols use (PBFT).

 ### A lower bound for both CAP and CP-MAJ-A